Midland Park High School: Awards, recognition and rankings

 The school was the 78th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 68th in the state of 328 schools in 2012, after being ranked 116th in 2010 out of 322 schools listed.
 The magazine ranked the school 44th in 2008 out of 316 schools.
 The school was ranked 66th in the magazine's September 2006 issue, which included 316 schools across the state.
 Schooldigger.com ranked the school tied for 76th out of 381 public high schools statewide in its 2011 rankings (an increase of 55 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (89.7%) and language arts literacy (96.2%) components of the High School Proficiency Assessment (HSPA).

-In 2022, U.S. News ranked the school #54 in New Jersey High Schools, #145 in New York, NY Metro Area High Schools, and #1,277 in National Rankings using ranking factors that include college readiness index, college curriculum breadth index, state assessment proficiency, state assessment performance, and graduation rate.
+In 2022, U.S. News & World Report ranked the school #54 in New Jersey High Schools, #145 in New York, NY Metro Area High Schools, and #1,277 in National Rankings using ranking factors that include college readiness index, college curriculum breadth index, state assessment proficiency, state assessment performance, and graduation rate.